Integrating Megaport ONE with Snowflake on AWS

 - Review the connection details and click Confirm to deploy the connection.
 The deployment can take several minutes.

-Once you have finished this configuration, you can configure additional VXCs.
+After you have finished this configuration, you can configure additional VXCs.

 Your work in the Megaport ONE Portal is complete.
 Next, you will connect the new VXC to your AWS environment.